kaniblu/hanja-sisg/README.md

 ## Pre-trained Models ##

-We provide pretrained Hanja-SISG embeddings trained using the following datasets:
+We provide Hanja-SISG embeddings trained using the following datasets:

 1. A comprehensive Korean corpus with a mixture of wikipedia, web-crawled news articles, and Sejong corpus
 2. Chinese SGNS word2vec provided by [link](https://github.com/Embedding/Chinese-Word-Vectors) (Mixed-large / Word + Character + Ngram).

 For each configuration, we make three items available: the binary model file, the word2vec file and the word2vec with words transformed into syllables (e.g. "ㅇㅏㄴ" -> "안").
 The binary model file can be